pjn51/brainweb-2/Literature & Reference/Imperialism - The Highest Stage of Capitalism (1916).md

 ## The power of finance capital
 Woods argues that Lenin's assessment, of the domination of finance capital having replaced the domination of capital in general, has held true.
 He cites the Forbes Global list of the 2000 largest companies, of which 469 are banks and 109 are insurance companies, the most well-represented category.

 Turning to the 2008 crisis, Woods says that the financial sector has grown even more powerful, having secured a record bailout to save them from their irresponsible drive for profits.
 He underscores that 77% of JPMorgan's net income came from government subsidies, demonstrating the ties between this sector and the [[state]].
-He says this totally demolishes the lie of free competition on the market, and demonstrates that the only answer to the issues facing us today is to expropriate these criminals and run society on the basis of a socialist planned economy.
+He says this totally demolishes the lie of free competition on the market, and demonstrates that the only answer to the issues facing us today is to expropriate these criminals and run society on the basis of a socialist [[economic planning|planned economy]].

 ## Inequality
 Woods explains how bourgeois economists protested at the Marxist prediction of the polarization of society under capitalism.
 However, he says that these projections have undeniable evidence.
 He cites *Capital in the Twenty-First Century* by Pikkety as evidence.
 While Woods notes that Pikkety is not a Marxist, he says that Pikkety's book received fierece criticism for daring to point out the fact that the rate of return on capital tends to be higher than the growth rate, inevitably leading to growing inequality.